 LaGuardia students, faculty, and staff are invited to join the CUNY LGBTQIA+ Consortium, a contingent comprised of students, faculty, staff from CUNY schools throughout the five boroughs of NYC, marching together and celebrating Pride at the 2023 Queens Pride Parade, which travels down 37th Avenue (from 89th Street to 75th Street) in Jackson Heights, Queens.
 An afternoon street festival in the neighborhood (on 37th Road) follows the parade, featuring live music, DJs, drag performances, local vendors and more.
 Anyone interested in showing their Pride or allegiance with the LGBTQIA+ community are invited to register to march today.
 Marchers will receive a commemorative Queens Pride t-shirt!

-The CUNY LGBTQIA+ Consortium, directed by Jaquelyn Brashears (Allie), associate professor of biology and director of the LGBTQ+ Programs at LaGuardia and JC Carlson, Associate Director at Queens College, will serve as Grand Marshals of the annual Queens Pride.
+The CUNY LGBTQIA+ Consortium, directed by Dr. Allie Brashears, associate professor of biology and director of the LGBTQ+ Programs at LaGuardia, will serve as Grand Marshal of the annual Queens Pride.
 “This is an honor for us,” said Dr. Brashears.
 “The CUNY LGBTQIA+ Consortium was selected due to its outstanding work changing the lives of students, faculty, and staff throughout the university system through LGBTQIA+ programs, initiatives, and projects.”
-The Consortium will lead the parade alongside JC Carlson Associate Director of Queens College, NYC Council Member Shekar Krishnan, Council Member Linda Lee, Council Member Lynn Schulman, and Council Whip Selvena Brooks-Powers.
-For more information, contact Nathan Tosh at email@example.com.
+The Consortium will lead the parade alongside NYC Council Member Shekar Krishnan, Council Member Linda Lee, Council Member Lynn Schulman, and Council Whip Selvena Brooks-Powers.
+For more information, contact Nathan Tosh at firstname.lastname@example.org.